Emmajo2022/visionOS-online-Simulator/README.md

 *Description*

-Max Thomas's innovative work bridges the gap between the visionOS simulator and the Quest Pro VR headset.
-By leveraging a regular USB cable and tweaking the Quest Link software, Max enables users to experience the visionOS simulator in 3D on the Quest Pro.
-While the setup may have occasional issues, it offers an immersive glimpse into the future of VR interaction.
+Max Thomas has developed a groundbreaking method to connect the visionOS simulator with the Quest Pro VR headset.
+By using a standard USB cable and modifying the Quest Link software, users can immerse themselves in a 3D visionOS experience through the Quest Pro, despite occasional setup issues.

 *Capabilities*

-* 3D display of visionOS simulator on Quest Pro VR headset.
+* 3D visualization of visionOS on the Quest Pro VR headset.

-* Potential for immersive VR interaction.
+* Potential for an immersive VR experience.

-* Integration with Quest Link software.
+* Integration with Quest Link software for improved functionality.

 ## [Zhuowei Zhang's ALVR-Powered VisionOS Simulator](https://twitter.com/zhuowei/status/1678226947560579072?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1678226947560579072%7Ctwgr%5Ea4485fbddeb8d5d88a6b373de4b73d7a28f1b984%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fsilzee.com%2Fvisionos-simulator%2F)